geoparse/insurtech-open-data/README.md

 ---
 # License
-or each dataset, please refer to the licence file located in the corresponding directory.
+For each dataset, please refer to the licence file located in the corresponding directory.

 ---
 # Support